Gillou38/Drying-open-source-solution/README.md

 Coupled with that, we want to organise information and test dryer, to create a data base with lot of organised information around drying, easy to reach.

 ### How to contribute
 Everybody can help, just by supporting the project, by promotting it or by helping to develop the project.
-For most precise description see "Contribution guide.md".[Contribution guide](http://localhost/)
+For most precise description see [Contribution guide](https://github.com/Gillou38/Drying-open-source-solution/blob/master/Contribution%20guide.md).

 ## Drying
 It's a physicochemical reaction, which extract water of something.
 For dietary application, the reaction need to be control to conserve nutriment, but for a professional, the reaction need to be fast.
 So in our development, we try to mix that 2 constraints, to optimize the process.